Halfords Group (LON:HFD) Trading Up 10.6% – Still a Buy?

-Separately, Canaccord Genuity Group raised their price target on shares of Halfords Group from GBX 142 ($1.88) to GBX 151 ($2.00) and gave the company a “hold” rating in a research report on Thursday.
+Separately, Canaccord Genuity Group upped their target price on Halfords Group from GBX 142 ($1.88) to GBX 151 ($2.00) and gave the company a “hold” rating in a research report on Thursday.

 HALFORDS IS THE UK’S LEADING PROVIDER OF MOTORING AND CYCLING PRODUCTS AND SERVICES.